johnstarr-ling/gris-toolkit/README.md

 ### Customization with scripts:
-In addition to the provided templates, you can generate your own custom GRIS experiments (or modulate existing ones) using the other scripts in this repository; information about these scripts can be found in the `README` file within the `src` folder.
+In addition to the provided templates, you can generate your own custom GRIS experiments (or modulate existing ones) using the other scripts in this repository.

 <span style="color:blue">*Script customization is under maintenance for the following files:* `main.py`, `objects.py`; accordingly, the information for these files will not be particularly useful at the moment.
 We will get these files to you soon! </span>.